Solved

 Reasons to avoid

-It looks a little different to many common air purifiers.
-It doubles up as a fan, allowing you to 'aim' purified air where you need it.
+It looks a little different from many common air purifiers.
+It doubles up as a fan, allowing the air purifier to blow cold air where you need it.
 It can oscillate up to 80 degrees and tilt vertically up to 90 degrees, and our tester Gabriella found that 'when the unit is aimed downwards, it pulls pet hair and micro particles up and purifies them.'

 She also noted a significant reduction in unwanted smells, particularly from her cat's food bowls and bedding.
 And, 'the unit operates extremely quietly, especially in auto and eco mode,' although for the purifier to cool you effectively, it'll need to be set to airflow speed 3, which becomes a bit noisy.